 If true, the result of scenarios like this would be an atypical shade toward the favorite.
 Such rationale could explain why teams like Akron, UMass, UConn, Kansas, and the New Mexico schools – some of the most consistently dreadful teams in college football – all appear prominently on lists in this article.

 Most Overrated College Football Teams, Last 10 Years ATS

-Betting on college football futures is a great way to maintain your football excitement during the offseason.
+Betting on NFL futures is a great way to maintain your football excitement during the offseason.

-Throughout the offseason, the online sportsbook releases a variety of futures markets, including national championship odds, win totals, and conference champions odds.
+Throughout the offseason, the online sportsbook releases a variety of futures markets, including win totals, division odds, and conference championship odds.

 Visit the sportsbook today to see available futures markets and more football odds!